|

 Memory of Father Majid Atallah

-Father Majid Atallah died this summer.
+Father Majid Atallah died in the summer

 Father Majid led a life of such selflessness that it is not